 CARECEN continues to strive to achieve their goal of making travel opportunities more accessible to people who cannot participate in traditional study abroad program.
 For the 5th educational exchange trip, CARECEN has put together a tri-country experience where participants will have the opportunity to explore the topic of immigration in a global context and gain a consciousness about the indigenous communities in El Salvador, Guatemala and Mexico.

 Meet the Organizers

 Rosa Salamanca has been organizing with the immigrants' rights movements since 2009.
-Currently, she is a legal assistant at CARECEN.
+Currently, she is the University & College Services Coordinator at CARECEN.
 She graduated from California State University of Northridge with a double major in Psychology and Central American Studies.
 Rosa returned to El Salvador for the first time since she was 15 years old through the 2nd CARECEN Educational Exchange Trip in 2015.
 After graduating from her undergraduate education, Rosa began working at CARECEN as a Legal Assistant.
 Upon her time working with CARECEN she has helped organize and plan the 3rd, 4th, and 5th educational exchange trips to El Salvador.
 She has also conducted ethnographic research on transnational Salvadoran immigrant communities.

 Julie Mitchell has been active in the immigrants’ rights movement in Los Angeles throughout her professional and educational careers.
 She is currently a managing attorney at CARECEN.
 She has an M.A. in Latin American Studies from California State University, Los Angeles and a J.D. from Loyola Law School.
 Julie started organizing CARECEN’s Educational Exchange trips to El Salvador in 2014.
 Her primary educational and research interests involve the social ramifications of immigration laws in Central American communities in the United States.